saraparveen26/Sales-Volume-Forecasting/README.md

 **Attempt to Optimize the Model**

 The charts in the section above are based on data from all 10 product categories.
 Similar steps were performed for each individual product category and can be viewed in the [Images](Images/SARIMAX/) folder.
 These visualizations showing Analysis and Predictions are based on the optimized model.
-The optimization was attempted by selecting different parameters for the order to try and improve the accuracy.
+The optimization was attempted by selecting different parameters in order to try and improve the accuracy.

 The results of the first attempt at implementing the model can be viewed in the [Images](Images/SARIMAX/Old%20Model/) folder/